-Stability study data is included in the data required for the series of studies generally required for a System Impact Study.
-A System Impact Study typically includes a short circuit study, power flow study and stability study.
+Stability study data is included in the data required with the submission of the System Impact Study Agreement.
+A System Impact Study typically includes a short circuit study and power flow study.
+However, stability study is performed during the Facilities Study.
 As required by the PJM Tariff, and detailed in PJM Manual 14A, all data for the System Impact Study, including stability analysis data, must be submitted by the Interconnection Customer as part of a completed System Impact Study Agreement.
 System Impact Study Agreements are not complete until the required agreement is fully executed and all associated data for the complete series of studies is received.
 Upon PJM's acceptance of a completed System Impact Study Agreement, all associated data becomes the Interconnection Customer's final data for the System Impact Study and any subsequently necessary Facilities Study.